Eileen Dudley, Mayor

 Matt Donaldson was born and raised in Twin City; his roots here go deep.
 For thirty years, Matt’s grandfather ran a service station on US 80, the remains of which can still be seen on the right as one enters Twin City coming from the east.
 Matt was sworn in as a Commissioner on January 6, 2016.

-Matt graduated from Emanuel County Institute in 2008, attended East Georgia State College from 2008-2010, and is a 2013 graduate of Georgia Southern University with a Bachelor’s degree in Finance.
+Matt graduated from Emanuel County Institute in 2008, graduated from Cum Laude from East Georgia State College with an Associate’s degree in Business Administration, and is a 2013 graduate of Georgia Southern University with a Bachelor’s degree in Finance.
 In 2016, he graduated from the Georgia Banking School at University of Georgia, Leadership Emanuel, and the Georgia Academy for Economic Development.
+He is attending the Graduate School of Banking at Louisiana State University and will graduate in 2019.

-Mr. Donaldson loves business and banking and started his career at Durden Banking Company when he was a junior at Emanuel County Institute in 2006.
-He is currently a bank officer at Durden Banking Company here in Twin City.
+Matt loves banking and started his career at Durden Banking Company when he was a junior at Emanuel County Institute in 2006.
+He serves as Assistant Vice President and Controller at Durden Banking Company here in Twin City.

 Jesse Brown was born in Swainsboro and has always been in Emanuel County.
 He was raised in Twin City in his family home place on E. Broad Street where he has lived all his life.
 Jesse began working in cotton fields when he was fifteen, and now works in Bulloch County for the Board of Education.
 He likes to fish.